BB - History

 Berkshire Bedlam's Early Days

-The formation of Berkshire Bedlam owed much to these Old Spot performances and to a growing dissatisfaction with the established morris scene in general.
-The first discussions about the new side took place in July 1975, but the team's first meeting was held in October 1976 and the first season's dancing was 1977.
-The side consisted largely of students and staff of the Botany Department of Imperial College, and practices were held at the College Field Station at Silwood Park, near Ascot, Berkshire, which led to the side being called Silwood Morris in its first year.
+The formation of Berkshire Bedlam owes much to these Old Spot performances and to a growing dissatisfaction with the established morris scene in general.
+The first suggestions were made in July 1975, but the team's inaugural meeting was not held until October of the following year.
+This side consisted largely of students and staff of the Botany Department of Imperial College, and practices were held at the College Field Station at Silwood Park.
+The enthusiasm of the student members was such that they travelled to weekly practices from Central London.

 1. To develop an original and true-spirited morris style using information about the Leafield tradition as a starting point